enthought/sat-solver/docs/source/architecture.rst

 These constraints are not applied to the jobs themselves, only to their dependencies.
-For example, if one were to create an install job for ``pandas < 0.17``, while at the same time specifying a constraint modifier to allow any version of pandas, the modifier should *not* be applied.
-We assume that any constraint directly associated with a ``Job`` is intentional.
+For example, if one were to create an install job for ``pandas < 0.17``, while at the same time specifying a constraint modifier that allows any version of pandas to satisfy any constraint, the modifier should *not* be applied.
+We assume that any constraint directly associated with a ``Job`` is explicit and intentional.

 Note that ``Request`` objects do not carry any direct information about packages.
 They merely describes constraints that any solution of packages